 - Elevation: raise the wrist above heart level, which will also reduce swelling and encourage excess fluids to drain away

 The goals of physical therapy are to speed up the healing process, ensure an optimal recovery and reduce the chance of another wrist sprain in the future.
-Treatment will vary depending on the individual and the injury, but will usually consist of some of the following:
+Rehabilitation will vary depending on the individual and the injury, but will usually consist of some of the following:

 Wrist taping and/or Bracing

-Keeping the wrist from moving (immobilization) is often needed for more severe wrist sprains, and may be recommended for 1-2 weeks to let the ligaments heal; the Aircast A2 Wrist Brace and Quick Fit Wrist are effective for this purpose and may be prescribed.
+Keeping the wrist from moving (immobilization) is often needed for more severe wrist sprains, and may be recommended for 1-2 weeks to let the ligaments heal; the Aircast A2 Wrist Brace and Quick Fit Wrist are for this purpose and may be prescribed.
 For a 2nd degree sprain or moderate injury, the Elastic Wrist Splint or DonJoy ComfortForm Wrist Support is ideal.
 For a 1st degree wrist sprain or mild injury, the Universal Wrist O Prene or Boomerang Wrist will provide mild compression and support.

 Ice, heat and soft-tissue massage may be performed by the therapist to address symptoms.